kercre123/ddl-vector-custom-build-script/README.md

 ## Usage

-Gunzip the tar.gz and put the "resources" folder next to the script. (`gunzip resources.tar.gz`)
+Gunzip the tar.gz and put the "resources" folder next to the script.
+Sudo may be needed. (`tar -xf resources.tar.gz`)

 Make a directory and put an OTA in it.
 Name it `latest.ota` then feed the directory to it to the script: